 2.1.2.1.
-Vibration isolators with maximum static deflection requirements under operating load conditions not exceeding 0.57" (15 mm) shall be hangers consisting of an elastomer-in-shear insert encased in a welded steel bracket and provided with a stamped loadtransfer cap.
+Vibration isolators with maximum static deflection requirements under operating load conditions not exceeding 0.57" (15 mm) shall be hangers consisting of an elastomer-in-shear insert encased in a welded steel bracket and provided with a stamped load transfer cap.

 - 2.1.2.2.
 The elastomer insert shall be molded from oil resistant compounds, shall be color coded to indicate load capacity and selected to operate within its published load range. - 2.1.2.3.
 The hanger bracket shall be designed to carry a 500% overload without failure and to allow support rod misalignment through a 30° arc without metal-tometal contact or other short circuit. - 2.1.2.4.
 Isolation hangers shall be selected by the manufacturer for each specific application to comply with deflection requirements as shown on the Vibration Isolation Schedule or as indicated on the project documents. - 2.1.2.5.
-Applications: isolation of vibration produced by suspended mechanical equipment, in-line and exhaust fans, ductwork, piping. - 2.1.2.6.
-Standard of Acceptance: Kinetics Noise Control SRH series.
+Applications: isolation of vibration produced by suspended mechanical equipment with max. weight 136 kg (300 lbs) such as small in-line and exhaust fans, suspended pumps, and the first three points of support for ductwork, piping, cable trays downstream and upstream from connections to rotating equipment. - 2.1.2.6.
+Standard of Acceptance: Kinetics Noise Control RH series.